Saturday, September 3, 2011

 The musical fruit

-Have you noticed the price of canned bans has gone waaay up lately?
-And it seems like so many family-friendly and frugal meals call for beans.
+Have you noticed the price of canned bans has gone way up?
 My family loves them and that's a good thing, but I found that it's always cheaper to make my own beans in the crock pot and freeze them for later use.

 I started off Tuesday by making a 1 pound package of pintos that equaled about 4 cans of cooked beans.
 I just put them in the crock, covered with water, and set it on low.
 No soaking required.
 It took about 6 hours or so.
 And I left seasoning out so I could use them in recipes.
 Four cans worth cost me 98 cents, or a little less than 25 cents each.
 Not bad.

 On Wednesday I cooked black beans - 99 cents for a 1 pound bag.
 So, as cheap as pintos, but canned black beans are more expensive than canned pintos.
 Why is that?
-I added a few bits of leftover bbq ribs to season these and used the same cooking method..
+I added a few bits of leftover bbq ribs to season these and used the same cooking method.
+Once they had cooled, into the freezer they went.

-I also bought Great Northern beans from Tarjay, marked down from 1.99.
-1.99?
-Are you kidding me?
-They actually rang up as 98 cents.
+I also bought Great Northern beans from Target, which actually rang up as 98 cents.
 This will make an awesome Italian soup.
 I have several great recipes that call for cooked white beans so I think I will set up the crock tomorrow before I leave for work.
+Frugal and great to have in the freezer.

 1 comment: